 2. Moderate sedation

-Moderately sedated patients will feel drowsier but are still capable of response.
+Moderately sedated patients will feel drowsier but are still capable of responding.
 It might be applied in situations where a patient is acting in a defiant or belligerent fashion.
+Moderate sedation often involves the use of sedative drugs to achieve the desired level of drowsiness.

 3. Deep sedation